Reconciliation banner Reconciliation banner

 1800 Respect 1800 737 732

-Salvation Army leadership endorses the Innovate Reconciliation Action Plan
+Salvation Army leadership endorses the Stretch Reconciliation Action Plan

-A Reconciliation Action Plan (RAP) is an organisation’s structured approach to advance reconciliation.
-The Salvation Army’s RAP is a commitment to our engagement with Aboriginal and Torres Strait Islander peoples and our reconciliation initiatives.
+A Reconciliation Action Plan (RAP) is an organisation’s structured approach to advancing reconciliation.
+The Salvation Army RAP represents our deep commitment to meaningful engagement with Aboriginal and Torres Strait Islander peoples and driving long-term reconciliation initiatives.

 There are four different types of RAPs that an organisation can develop: